XorTroll/Goldleaf/README.md

   > Note: to change the user's icon, check the **Content explorer** above

 - **Amiibo dump**: create a virtual amiibo (for emuiibo) from a real amiibo figure.

-- **emuiibo manager**: serves as a manager for emuiibo:

-  - Toggle emulation (on/off)

-  - Select virtual amiibo as active amiibo

-  - Connect/disconnect currently selected virtual amiibo

 - **Settings**: check both system and Goldleaf settings: